+Halifax Regional Municipality

-ANTI-BLACK RACISM STRATEGY Q A total of six education sessions have been hosted for municipal employees covering a wide variety of topics.
-The strategy and ŵ i Î Ț REDESIGN OF COMMUNITY GRANTS Q The Grar action plan are in draft form and are expected to go to Council by end of fiscal year (March 31, 2023).
+A total of six education sessions have been hosted for municipal employees covering a wide variety of topics.
+The strategy and action plan are in draft form and are expected to go to Council by end of fiscal year (March 31, 2023).
 An Anti-Black Racism leadership summit will be held for municipal leaders in March 2023.
-The African Descent Advisory Committee of Council was approved in October 2022. ® in în a i DEMOCRATIC SOCIETY \oslash Halif infor inves and ġţţţţţ EQUITABLE ACCESS TO MUNICIPAL SERVICES \oslash Internal education included an African Nova Scotian Speakers series, support for Disability Employment Awareness Month, and new and revised corporate training.
-RESPONSE TO HOMELESSNESS \oslash The tem tem prov \oslash External engagement included community circles on employment, and outreach on diversity and inclusion strategies. \oslash \$4 insta ĊŧŤŧŤ ACCESSIBILITY STRATEGY \oslash Halifax Public Libraries has developed an Accessibility Plan that sets organizational priorities for the next three years. tem hom Ċ ĊŢĹĊŢĊ SOCIAL POLICY \oslash Activities around three focus areas (Housing and Homelessness, Food Security, and Connected Communities) were coordinated monthly with Housing and Homelessness the priority focus for 2021/22. \oslash indiv \$1.2 \$1 Navi \oslash Halifax Public Libraries, in partnership with the Canadian Mental Health Association, provided access and technology training support to clients in need to improve overall access to virtual programs. \oslash \$5 of he prov ĊĊŢŢŢŢŢŢŢŢŢŢŢŢŢŢŢŢŢŢŢŢŢŢŢŢŢŢŢŢŢŢŢŢŢŢŢŢ TASK FORCE ON THE COMMEMORATION OF EDWARD CORNWALLIS \oslash In partnership with Indigenous communities, Cornwallis Park was renamed Peace and Friendship Park, with potential for redesign and park programming. \oslash 3 new with staff AND THE RECOGNITION AND COMMEMORATION OF INDIGENOUS HISTORY Ç Additional work of the Task Force included ongoing development of the Culture and Heritage Priorities Plan and associated Museum Strategy , alignment with the Cogswell District project, and continued partnership building with Indigenous organizations to identify further ideas or actions. circu Publ Ċ ġŦŔŦŦŦ AFRICAN NOVA SCOTIAN COMMUNITY ADVISORY COMMITTEE \oslash The Advisory Committee was established to provide key input on a Know Your Rights public awareness campaign on police interactions, training, and HRP community engagement.
-26 Halifax Regional Municipality Strategic Performance Report 2021/22 27 Halifax Regional Municipality he municipality is in the process of redesigning the Community rants program and will launch with the redesign in January 2023.
+The African Descent Advisory Committee of Council was approved in October 2022.

+EQUITABLE ACCESS TO MUNICIPAL SERVICES

+Halifax Public Libraries has developed an Accessibility Plan that sets organizational priorities for the next three years.

+SOCIAL POLICY

+TASK FORCE ON THE

+COMMEMORATION OF

+EDWARD CORNWALLIS

+AND THE RECOGNITION

+AND COMMEMORATION OF

+INDIGENOUS HISTORY

+In partnership with Indigenous communities, Cornwallis Park was renamed Peace and Friendship Park, with potential for redesign and park programming.

+AFRICAN NOVA SCOTIAN COMMUNITY ADVISORY COMMITTEE

+The Advisory Committee was established to provide key input on a Know Your Rights public awareness campaign on police interactions, training, and HRP community engagement.

+REDESIGN OF COMMUNITY GRANTS

+The municipality is in the process of redesigning the Community Grants program and will launch with the redesign in January 2023.

+DEMOCRATIC SOCIETY

-alifax Public Libraries hosted several programs focused on formation sharing and learning from others' perspectives and vested in staff training and development on intellectual freedom nd access to information.
+Halifax Public Libraries hosted several programs focused on information sharing and learning from others' perspectives and invested in staff training and development on intellectual freedom and access to information.

-ne municipality took immediate action to secure alternative, safe, mporary accommodations and transitioned Gray Arena to a mporary emergency shelter with Out of the Cold as the service ovider and funding from the province for wrap around services.
+The municipality took immediate action to secure alternative, safe, temporary accommodations and transitioned Gray Arena to a temporary emergency shelter with Out of the Cold as the service provider and funding from the province for wrap around services.

-4.4M approved for emergency housing, including purchase, stallation, and modular unit maintenance at two sites, suitable mporary housing to address needs of individuals experiencing omelessness, and community service provider support to identify dividuals and provide options (\$3.2M November 9, 2021, and L.2M January 11, 2022).
+\$4.4M approved for emergency housing, including purchase, installation, and modular unit maintenance at two sites, suitable temporary housing to address needs of individuals experiencing homelessness, and community service provider support to identify individuals and provide options (\$3.2M November 9, 2021, and \$1.2M January 11, 2022).